Secure Your Emergency Savings Fund with Certificates of Deposit

 - You usually need a minimum of $500 to purchase a CD.
 So, keep your emergency funds in a savings account until you can purchase a $500 CD.

-- CDs have terns that, if not met, result in financial penalties.
+- CDs have terms that, if not met, result in financial penalties.
 A 6-month CD “matures” after six months and automatically renews for another six months.
 If withdrawn prior to the end of the term, you will pay a penalty fee, which may equal part or all of the interest earned during the term.
+Conversely, if your money stays put the entire term, you can expect sometimes as much as twice the return on your money as a regular savings account.

 - Check out CDs online for the best rates.
 Even “brick and mortar” banks often offer better CD rates through their online branches.